200g100/clear-messages/README.md

 Message Cleaner is against the Discord and Powercord ToS and i don't condone using it.

-This plugin was made purely for educational purposes.
+This plugin was made purely for educational purposes & was forked by request only.
 You hold the responsibility of your account being terminated.

 # Requirements